frictionlessdata/frictionless-py/docs/target/api-reference/README.md

   header joiner.
 It defaults to 1.

 - `schema?` _dict|Schema_ - Table schema.
-  For more infromation, please check the Schema documentation.
+  For more information, please check the Schema documentation.

 - `sync_schema?` _bool_ - Whether to sync the schema.
   If it sets to `True` the provided schema will be mapped to